 Preston (Campus code: U)

-ABB including 1 Science subject - Biology, Human Biology, Psychology or PE not Chemistry & Physics General Studies not acceptable.
+ABB including one science subject - Biology, Human Biology, PE, Psychology or Sociology.

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

 | 2020 Entry